henrysTesting/Web-Application-Recon/README.md

 ## Key Finding

-One public-facing asset a VPN login portal had no firewall protection, while every other system belonging to the organisation sat behind enterprise security solutions.
+One public-facing asset a VPN login portal had no firewall protection, while every other system belonging to the organization sat behind enterprise security solutions.
 Think of it as every entrance to a building having a security guard except one, which is left completely open.